scalate/scalate/scalate-website/src/documentation/scaml-reference.md

 ### Attributes: `{` `}` or `(` `)` {#attributes}

-TODO: only simple expressions are supported in the following section.. need to expand to support complex Scala expressions too.

 Brackets represent a Scala Map that is used for specifying the attributes of an element.
 Ruby hash syntax is used instead of Scala syntax to